Frequently Asked Questions

 A: The College offers scholarships to freshmen and transfer students based on academic performance.
 It is recommended that prospective students apply early to be considered for the full range of scholarship opportunities.
 The priority deadline for applicants (Freshman and Transfer students) who wish to be considered for scholarships is May1.

-A: There are about 2,700 full time students and part-time students at St. Francis College.
+A: There are more than 2,800 full time students and part-time students at St. Francis College.

 A: St. Francis College draws its largest portion of students from high schools located in the five boroughs of New York City.
 The College also admits students from across the United States and many other countries, drawing the majority of our international students from Europe, the Caribbean, and South America.

 A: St. Francis is located in Brooklyn Heights, New York, just over the Brooklyn Bridge from Manhattan.
 The historic neighborhood offers many shops and restaurants as well as the famous Brooklyn Promenade, where students can enjoy the view of the New York skyline.
 The school’s address is 180 Remsen Street.
-It is accessible by subway, bus, and the Long Island Rail Road.
+It is accessible by car, subway, bus, NJ Transit, Metro North and the Long Island Rail Road.
 Click for directions to the College

 A: Freshmen applicants are required to submit a completed application, including the personal statement essay, as well as SAT scores and an official copy of their high school transcript.
 Transfer students must include the above materials as well as an official copy of their college transcript.
 Resumes, letters of recommendation and other materials are appreciated but not required.
 Click to go to our online application